MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/geospatial-map-excel.md

 ---
-title: Insert pins from data stored in Excel
+title: Insert pins from data source
-description: Add customized pins to your map component in Power Apps by using a dataset you've created in Excel.
+description: Add customized pins to your map component in Power Apps by using a dataset.
 author: iaanw
 manager: shellyha
 ms.service: powerapps